4.12. Plotting Functions

 import optrace.plots as otp

-# do some plotting
+# do the plotting

 ...